-If you are planning a residential roof replacement, it helps to understand what roofing valleys are.
+If you are planning a residential roof replacement, it helps to understand what roof valleys are.
 A valley is where two roof surfaces intersect forming a v-angle and create a channel that allows water to run off the roof.
 When not done properly, this is where leaks could happen.
 There are two basic valley types: the closed valley and the open valley.
 We discuss their differences in this post.

 The Closed Valley